codex-protocol/deprecated.service.codex-registry-api/README.md

 ## Contribute

 If you have any questions, feel free to reach out to one of the repository [maintainers](#maintainers) or simply [open an issue](https://github.com/codex-protocol/service.codex-registry-api/issues/new) here on GitHub.
+If you have questions about Codex Protocol in general, feel free to [reach out to us Telegram!](https://t.me/codexprotocol)

 [Pull Requests](https://github.com/codex-protocol/service.codex-registry-api/pulls) are not only allowed, but highly encouraged!
 All Pull Requests must pass CI checks (if applicable) and be approved by at least one repository [maintainer](#maintainers) before being considered for merge.